mellowmorgan/word-ruby-project/README.md

 ## Setup/Installation Requirements

-* In terminal, navigate to directory of where you'd like project to be and type 'git clone [THIS PROJECT]' and hit enter
+* In terminal, navigate to directory of where you'd like project to be and type 'git clone https://github.com/mellowmorgan/word-ruby-project.git' and hit enter
 * Type 'cd word-ruby-project' and hit enter
 * Type 'bundle install' and hit enter
 * Type ruby app.rb to run program in terminal and hit enter